Bioconductor/EuroBioc2017/README.md

 * keep contributors up to speed with the latest developments
 * coordinate any related efforts.

-This meeting will be a 3-day event.
+This will be a 3-day event.
 The main conference will be on Tuesday 5 and Wednesday 6 December 2017.
 The conference will feature invited talks as well as contributed flashlight sessions.
 We will also have special interest group (SIG) sessions on Monday 4th December, in the afternoon (see details below).

-## Code of conduct

-Bioconductor is built on the free and open exchange of scientific ideas, and the contributions of our diverse user community.
-In this spirit, EuroBioc 2017 is dedicated to providing a harassment-free conference experience for everyone.
-Harassment of any form (verbal, physical, sexual, or other) will not be tolerated in talks, workshops, poster sessions, social activities, or online.

 ## Registration

-Registation for the conference is **free**
+Registation for the conference is **free**.

 * Registration opens: 1 September 2017
 * Registration closes: 1 November 2017
 * Confirmation emails: 6 November 2017

-A confirmation email will be sent indicating if your flashlight talk was selected.
-In case of over-registration, the organisers will select participants.
-Priority will given to applicants that offer to present flashlight talks, or are active members in the Bioconductor community.
+A confirmation email will be sent indicating if your registration was successful.
+In the case of over-registration, the organisers will select participants.
+Priority will given to applicants who offer to present flashlight talks or are active members in the Bioconductor community.

 ## Schedule